Computational science: Education

 ETH Zurich offers a bachelor's and master's degree in Computational Science and Engineering.
 The degree equips students with the ability to understand scientific problem and apply numerical methods to solve such problems.
 The directions of specializations include Physics, Chemistry, Biology and other Scientific and Engineering disciplines.

-George Mason University was one of the early pioneers first offering a multidisciplinary doctorate Ph.D. program in Computational Sciences and Informatics in 1992 that focused on a number of specialty areas, including bioinformatics, computational chemistry, earth systems, and global changes, computational mathematics, computational physics, space sciences, and computational statistics.
+The Ph.D. in Scientific Computing at the University of Michigan was established in 1988.
+George Mason University has offered a multidisciplinary doctorate Ph.D. program in Computational Sciences and Informatics starting from 1992.

 The School of Computational and Integrative Sciences, Jawaharlal Nehru University (erstwhile School of Information Technology) also offers a vibrant master's science program for computational science with two specialties: Computational Biology and Complex Systems.